rust-lang/rust-wiki-backup/Core-library-notes.md

 ## TODO

 * "char":
-  * fix "maybe_digit" dcoumentation "Function: to_digit"
+  * fix "maybe_digit" documentation "Function: to_digit"
   * rename:
       * "to_lowercase" => "to_lower" (analgous to "str")
       * "to_uppercase" => "to_upper" (analgous to "str")